- Forms

 There are several factors you can tweak to increase conversion.
 The following are techniques and patterns observed in use.

-Hooks are what defines the differences between your plans – the factors that will trigger the user to need an upgrade or force them from downgrading.
-Hooks are most often defined by either of these 4 parameters:
+Hooks are what defines the differences between the plans offered – the factors that will trigger the user to need an upgrade or force them from downgrading.
+Hooks [for website plans] are most often defined by of these 4 parameters:

 If price is the main parameter you’re competing on, highlight it.
 Make the price big.
 If not, soften the pricing and put more focus on the benefits and the features.